apr94/Controlapp/README.md

 How to Run?
 ----------

 This webapp should be run on an Apache Tomcat server.
 Alternatively, one can spin a new Heroku dyno that comes with Spring and Tomacat.
+Refer to the automator.sh script for one-step deployment on Heroku.